kwkou/815/articles/app-service-mobile/app-service-mobile-xamarin-android-get-started-users.md

 	            var success = false;
 	            try
 	            {
-	                // Sign in with Microsoft login using a server-managed flow. user = await client.LoginAsync(this,
+	                // Sign in with MicrosoftAccount login using a server-managed flow. user = await client.LoginAsync(this,
-	                    MobileServiceAuthenticationProvider.Microsoft);
+	                    MobileServiceAuthenticationProvider.MicrosoftAccount);
 	                CreateAndShowDialog(string.Format("you are now logged in - {0}",
 	                    user.UserId), "Logged in!");